tsuereth/glog/content/post/2020/05/24_deusexthefall.md

 rating = ["Bad"]
 +++

-{{% game "Deus Ex: The Fall" %}}Deus Ex: The Fall{{% /game %}} is exactly what I would expect from asking a mobile game studio to re-make {{% game "Deus Ex: Human Revolution" %}}Deus Ex: Human Revolution{{% /game %}} in the Unity engine with a minimal budget.
+<game:Deus Ex: The Fall> is exactly what I would expect from asking a mobile game studio to re-make <game:Deus Ex: Human Revolution> in the Unity engine with a minimal budget.

 <b>Everything</b> about this game is "cheap."
 The animations and models are low-effort.
 The camera often clips into the environment.
 The UI art is flat and under-detailed.
 The writing is poorly-edited schlock, the voice acting is rote and dull.
 The inventory controls are a wreck, due to having crammed too many options into a touch-screen interface, <i>and then</i> haphazardly translating them back onto a keyboard.
-(Movement controls, at least, <i>mostly</i> work by simply duplicating the control scheme from Human Revolution and {{% game "Deus Ex: Mankind Divided" %}}Mankind Divided{{% /game %}}.)
+(Movement controls, at least, <i>mostly</i> work by simply duplicating the control scheme from Human Revolution and [Mankind Divided](game:Deus Ex: Mankind Divided).)

 I didn't even get far enough in the game to see its Detroit- or Prague-equivalent hub area, but <a href="https://steamcommunity.com/app/258180/discussions/0/540741858706530751/">the internet tells me</a> that I'm not missing much.